vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > If I regard *iniquity* in my heart, the *Lord will not hear me*.
 {% ct 'Psalm 66:18' %}

-It's crucial to be fully surrendered to His will for our prayers to be effective.
-If there is anything in our lives that is out of harmony with His will&mdash;any sin He has convicted us about&mdash;it's crucial that we humble ourselves, repent, and forsake it.
+It’s crucial to be fully surrendered to His will for our prayers to be effective.
+If there is anything in our lives that is out of harmony with His will—any sin He has convicted us about—it’s crucial that we humble ourselves, repent, and forsake it.
 If the desire to do this is lacking, we can ask Him to give it to us {% rf 'Acts 5:31; Philippians 2:13' %}.
 The unconverted human heart is naturally drawn to sin, so it is God alone who can give us a hatred for it {% rf 'Genesis 3:15' %}.
-Willful rebellion is so serious that, according to {% rf 'Proverbs 28:9' false %}, it makes one's prayer an abomination to God.
+Willful rebellion is so serious that, according to {% rf 'Proverbs 28:9' false %}, it makes one’s prayer an abomination to God.
 Paul echoes this sentiment when he says that God will not be mocked {% rf 'Galatians 6:7' %}, for He sees our hearts and knows when we are harboring willful hypocrisy or pretense toward Him.

 God will never force His will upon us, which is why surrender begins with the *willingness* to follow His will.
-It's a choice we consciously make, giving Him permission to activate His will and power in our lives.
+It’s a choice we consciously make, giving Him permission to activate His will and power in our lives.

 ## What should my prayers be focused on?